 Maine Farms for the Future Program

-The Phase 1 grant allows selected farmers to research ideas for change on their farm and work with a certified business counselor to write an investment-grade business plan.
+The Phase 1 grant allows selected farmers to research ideas for change on their farm and work with a certified business advisor, as well as other agricultural and professional service providers to develop an investment-grade business plan.
+To be eligible to apply for the Phase 1 grant of $6,000 to research and develop a business plan, an Applicant must: